About Restorative Justice

 - Work to rebuild trust by showing understanding of the harm, addressing personal issues, and building positive social connections.

 Here is a 25-minute overview of restorative justice by David Karp, Director of the Skidmore College RJ Project.

 Restorative justice is a global social movement with many traditions and approaches.
 Restorative Justice Online maintains a database of articles about restorative justice from around the world.

 Restorative conferencing is a process that has its roots in the indigenous Maori justice process in New Zealand.
 Conferencing became popularized worldwide in the 1990s as a result of research by the prominent Australian law professor John Braithwaite.
-In 1998 in Baltimore, Maryland, Lauren Abramson founded the Community Conference Center, one of the most active restorative justice centers in the U.S.
+In 1998 in Baltimore, Maryland, Lauren Abramson founded the Community Conference Center, now called Restorative Response Baltimore, one of the most active restorative justice centers in the U.S.

 Victim offender mediated dialogues began in 1978 with a small program in Elkhart, Indiana by Howard Zehr.
 Often called the grandfather of restorative justice, Zehr recently retired from his professorship at Eastern Mennonite University.
 In the 1980s, Mark Umbreit, a social work professor at the University of Minnesota, further developed VOM/D as an evidence-based practice and founded the Center for Restorative Justice and Peacemaking.

 Circle practices draw on Native American and Canadian First Nations traditions.
 They became popular with the 1996 publication of Rupert Ross' Returning to the Teachings: Exploring Aboriginal Justice and the 2003 Peacemaking Circles: From Crime to Community, by Kay Pranis, Barry Stuart, and Mark Wedge.
 Circles are used widely as a response to crime, to address school misconduct, and to offer support for offenders returning to the community from prison.